Satisfaction and Wellbeing in Anaesthetic Training (SWeAT)

 2. The potential for a more detailed telephone interview

-This project closed to participation on 5th June 2017 - thanks to everyone who took part!
+This project closed to participation on 5th June 2017.
+There were 127 participants from Peninsula - a very encouraging 67% response rate.
+Thanks to everyone who took part!